klamma/ar-for-eu-book/_pages/chapters/game.md

 It focuses the user's attention on a goal which can be reached after completing all necessary tasks.

 #### Quests

-## Gamification

-Gamification describes the concept of using elements from game design in other applications to motivate the user {%cite DDKN11 %}.

 ### Gamification Service